 Examples from the Gospels would include Shimon Kefa, Ya'akov, Yochanan, Y'hudah, Miryam, Elisheva, and Shoshanah.
 Of special note is Paul, who is always referred to by his Hebrew name Sha'ul, with the exception of Acts 13:9 which reads "then Sha'ul, also known as Paul, filled with the Ruach HaKodesh..."

 How are Hebrew place names written?

 Similarly, geographical names in both the Tanach and the New Testament retain their original Hebrew pronunciation.
-It's nifty that this is what these places continue to be called in modern Hebrew in Israel today.
+What's nifty is that this is what these places continue to be called in modern Hebrew in Israel today!

 Examples from the Tanach would include Yerushalayim, Hevron, Beit-Lechem, and Bavel.

 Examples from the Gospels would include the Galil, Natzeret, K'far Nachum, Beit-Anyah, Ramatayim, and Shiloach.

 The names of the books of the Tanach are written with their original Hebrew pronunciation, with the Anglicized versions of the book names in parentheses.
 For instance, B'resheet (Genesis), Sh'mot (Exodus), Tehillim (Psalms), and Mishlei (Proverbs).
 If you're unsure how to pronounce these terms or don't understand their meanings but you'd like to learn, do Lesson 16 of Hebrew Quest here.